Edited by: Kellie Jez

 Other Travel Partners and Benefits

-Traveling frequently with United becomes a little bit sweeter with the Chase Marriott Rewards® Premier Credit Card, too.
+Traveling frequently with United becomes a little bit sweeter with the Marriott credit card, too.
 With the RewardsPlus Program, you can earn Silver status with United MileagePlus program when you reach Platinum Elite at Marriott.

 If you want to transfer points to MileagePlus from Marriott Rewards, you’ll receive a 20% discount.
 That means 8,000 Marriott points will give you 2,000 MileagePlus points.
 (It takes 10,000 points to get 2,000 miles on most other airlines.)

-Another great feature of the Chase Marriott Rewards® Premier Credit Card is no foreign transaction fees.
+Another great feature of the Marriott Premier card is no foreign transaction fees.

-With an $85 annual fee that’s waived the first year, you may wonder if the card is worth it.
+With an $85 annual fee, you may wonder if the card is worth it.
 For frequent travelers, such as those who take trips for business, you will likely find no downside.

 The 15 Elite credits per year and 1 free stay more than make up for this moderate fee.
 Plus, the sign-up bonus points can be put to use for free nights and upgrades worth way above that amount.

 Like most cards, the sign-up bonus is only available to new cardmembers.
-If you’ve never used the Chase Marriott Rewards® Premier Credit Card and want to maximize your ability to stay in style at Marriott hotels, then this is the card for you.
+If you’ve never used the card and want to maximize your ability to stay in style at Marriott hotels, then this is the card for you.

 With extra benefits such as Silver status, a partnership with United, no foreign transaction fees, and the ability to earn additional Elite credits through spending, you will find this card very valuable if you travel with Marriott.